 What is covered?

 You will study core subject units that prepare you for level 3 study, employment, and University progression.
 These include:

-We are also considering offering psychology and sociology units subject to demand.
+We are also considering offering a sociology unit, subject to demand.

-In addition, as part of your weekly timetable you will also study for qualifications (GCSE or Functional Skills) in English and/or maths depending on your existing qualifications.
+In addition, as part of your study programme, you will also study for qualifications (GCSE or Functional Skills) in English and/or maths depending on your existing qualifications.
 These will be offered either at the Park Crescent campus or at JobSmart.
 You will be asked to complete English and/or mathematics screening activities at the start of the course to establish the appropriate level for you.

 If you are aged 18 you will also be expected to complete 35 hours of work experience as part of the study programme.
 Students aged 19 or over are exempt from mandatory work experience.